petros-d/docs/enterprise_versioned_docs/version-0.23/manage-platform-users.md

 In addition to Workspace-level [role-based access control (RBAC) functionality](workspace-permissions.md) core to our platform, Astronomer Enterprise allows teams to customize *how* they want users to create accounts on Astronomer and what they're able to do on the platform - both on Astronomer and Airflow.

 Read below for a high-level overview of user management and guidelines around public signups, role customization and adding System Admins.
+For a list of each role's specific permissions, read [Reference: Platform Permissions](manage-platform-users.md#reference-platform-permissions).

 ## Add Users to Astronomer